skye-glitch/anonymization_workflow/README.md

 If you determine that a spacy model trained on tickets from your center would improve the accuracy of your analyzer, `run` the `training/training.py` notebook to train a custom spacy model.
+Open the `analyzer/analyzer.py` and `evaluator/evaluation.py` in a text editor and add the path to the wheel to the list of dependencies, this should install the package running the notebooks in sandbox mode.
+An example model whl is provided in the comments of the notebooks as an example.
-After running `pip install` on your trained model, you should be able to edit the `model_name` in the `NlpEngineProvider` configuration in `analyzer/analyzer.py` to use this new model and re-`run` the evaluator to see how it performs.
+Then edit the `model_name` in the `NlpEngineProvider` configuration in `analyzer/analyzer.py` to use this new model and re-`run` the evaluator to see how it performs.

-Finally, once you are happy with your `analyzer`, you can `run` the `anonymizer/anonymizer.py` notebook to begin anonymizing and text files that contain PII.
+Finally, once you are happy with your `analyzer`, you can `run` the `anonymizer/anonymizer.py` notebook to begin anonymizing your text files.

 ## Missing files
 Some files are not included in this distribution as they contain to PII: